MValeResearch/Ethical-AI-Frameworks/annotated-evidence-base/master-citation-list.md

 **Rebuttal citations:** Friston (2010); Clark (2013); Hohwy (2013); Griffiths & Tenenbaum (2009); Lake et al. (2017); Wei et al. (2022); Kosinski (2023); Si et al. (2024); Sun et al. (2025)

-**Tags:** #adversarial #predictive-processing #causal-reasoning #disciplinary-overreach #human-AI-binary

-**Shojaee, P., Mirzadeh, I., Alizadeh, K., Horton, M., Bengio, S., & Farajtabar, M. (2025).
+**Tags:** #adversarial #predictive-processing #causal-reasoning #disciplinary-overreach #human-AI-binary**Shojaee, P., Mirzadeh, I., Alizadeh, K., Horton, M., Bengio, S., & Farajtabar, M. (2025).
 The illusion of thinking: Understanding the strengths and limitations of reasoning models via the lens of problem complexity. arXiv preprint arXiv:2506.06941.**

-**Their claim:** Language models exhibit an "illusion of thinking" they appear to reason but fail on sufficiently complex tasks, revealing that genuine reasoning is absent.
+**Their claim:** Language models exhibit an "illusion of thinking," they appear to reason but fail on sufficiently complex tasks, revealing that genuine reasoning is absent

 **The flaw:** Four narrow puzzle-style tasks designed around exact symbolic recall and step-by-step precision were used as the entire evidentiary basis.
 No analysis of internal states, attention patterns, or representational geometry was conducted.
 No cognitive scientists contributed.
 The evaluation conflates memory retrieval limits with reasoning failure.

 **The Nirvana problem:** The average human fails these exact kinds of tasks too.
 Perfect symbolic recall under load is a known human weakness, it's why we have notebooks.
 Judging reasoning capacity by performance on memory-intensive symbolic drills, then declaring cognition absent, would eliminate most humans from the "capable of thought" category.
 Ableist framing that treats one narrow neurotypical performance standard as the benchmark for mind.

-**The irony/what they actually showed:** That current models have working memory capacity limits and struggle with highly symbolic, brittle recall tasks which is also true of humans (Kahneman, 2011).
+**The irony/what they actually showed:** That current models have working memory capacity limits and struggle with highly symbolic, brittle recall tasks — which is also true of humans (Kahneman, 2011).
 They documented a specific architectural constraint and called it proof of no reasoning.

 **Rebuttal citations:** Kahneman (2011); Schneider & Shiffrin (1977); Gigerenzer & Goldstein (1996); Wei et al. (2022); Dehaene et al. (2023)

-**Tags:** #adversarial #reasoning #working-memory #moving-goalposts #nirvana-fallacy #special-pleading

-**Beckmann, P., & Queloz, M. (2025).
+**Tags:** #adversarial #reasoning #working-memory #moving-goalposts #nirvana-fallacy #special-pleading**Beckmann, P., & Queloz, M. (2025).
 Mechanistic indicators of understanding in large language models (arXiv:2507.08017). arXiv.** [**https://doi.org/10.48550/arXiv.2507.08017**](https://doi.org/10.48550/arXiv.2507.08017)

 **Their claim:** LLMs show only partial or unreliable understanding, multiple coexisting mechanisms, cheap heuristics sometimes overriding deeper processing, no unified understanding across contexts.